Sravana Borkataky-Varma

 Sravana Borkataky-Varma is a historian and educator.
 She is the Instructional Professor in the Department of Comparative Cultural Studies at the University of Houston.
 She is currently a Fellow at the Center for the Study of World Religions at Harvard Divinity School.
 She has previously taught at Harvard University, the University of North Carolina Wilmington, the University of Montana and Rice University.

-Sravana is a historian of South Asian religions specializing in Hindu traditions.
-She also has a master's degree in Buddhist Studies.
+Borkataky-Varma is a historian of South Asian religions specializing in Hindu traditions.
+She has a master's degree in Buddhist Studies.
 Her work is largely centered on the Himalayas (mostly Assam) and West Bengal, India, where she focuses on transmissions of goddess esoteric traditions (Śākta Tantra) from a variety of lenses, everything from rituals to gender construction and digital religion.
 She defines her research methodology as "both-and": A blend of social anthropology "from the outside" with elements of reflexive autoethnography "from the inside."

 Early life and education

-Borkataky-Varma was born in Assam, a state in India.
+Sravana Borkataky-Varma was born in Assam, a state in India.
 She spent her formative years in the states of Odisha, Uttar Pradesh, and Delhi.
 She underwent a three-stage initiation into the goddess Kāmākhyā lineage at the age of eight, and then at fifteen, she received the fourth stage of consecration (abhiṣeka).

-Sravana received a bachelor's degree in English Literature and a master's degree in Buddhist Studies at Delhi University in India.
+She received a bachelor's degree in English Literature and a master's degree in Buddhist Studies at Delhi University in India.
 She later earned her PhD from the Department of Religion at Rice University.